MD8039 - Ghosts of the Napier Bluff

 Screen Shot 2026-01-30 at 10.43.54 PM

-Conclusion of the Napier Lighthouse and Prison Revitalisation Endeavour Reflecting on a Seven-Year Advocacy
+Conclusion of the Napier Lighthouse and Prison Revitalisation Endeavour

 Over the past seven years, I have developed and submitted three distinct proposals to reintroduce a lighthouse to the Ahuriri Bluff.
 Despite the support and enthusiasm from Maritime New Zealand, each attempt—spanning the Old Napier Prison, the DOC reserve, and the Napier Lookout—has been rejected by Crown agencies, The Bluff Hill Bowling Club, The Napier City Council as well as the Mana Ahuriri Trust.
 This journey has been both romantic and concerning, revealing a systemic failure in heritage protection as these significant sites gradually degrade.
 While the process of presenting "out the box thinking" or unconventional proposals in 2024 has invited public scrutiny, plenty of media interest and criticism, my goal was always to rectify the loss of New Zealand's maritime history before it was forgotten.